 PactFlow Contract Testing

-Availability: Enterprise, Team and Trial plans
+Availability: Enterprise, Team, and Trial plans

 • Private APIs

-• OpenAPI 2.0, 3.0, and 3.1 API definitions
+• OpenAPI 2.0/3.0 API definitions

-In order to perform contract testing with PactFlow, you must first set up an account at PactFlow.
+To perform contract testing with PactFlow, you must first set up an account at PactFlow.
 Your account must be set up with the correct role, as described in the Setting up your PactFlow account for use with SwaggerHub documentation.

 A Video Introduction